brechtm/rinohtype/README.rst

 RinohType
 =========

 RinohType is a document processor in the style of LaTeX_.
+It can render structured text documents to PDF based on a document template and a style sheet.
+An important goal of RinohType is to make it easier to use than LaTeX.
+This includes providing clearer error messages and making it easy for users to adjust the document style.

 This is a preview release unsuited for production use, but you can use it to explore RinohType's features and bugs.
 I'd highly appreciate if you could `create a ticket`_ for any bugs you encounter.
+You can find articles on my `blog`_ discussing RinohType's development progress.

 Currently, RinohType only supports reStructuredText_ input.
 It ships with the ``rinoh`` command line tool to render basic reStructuredText documents and